 Students may register for an elective class on a CR/NC basis during the registration period.
-After the registration system closes, students may change a class to CR/NC status (or vice versa) one time, until the deadline published in the UT academic calendar.
-To change the grade status of a course after the registration system closes, students must obtain a Grade Change Status form from their GAPC.
-(This form is not available online.)
-You must obtain your Graduate Advisor's signature before submitting the form to the Office of Graduate Studies by the mid-semester CR/NC deadline.
+After the registration system closes, students may change a class from letter grade to CR/NC status (or vice versa) one time, until the deadline published in the UT academic calendar.
+To change the grade status of a course after the registration system closes, students must obtain a Grade Change Status form from their Graduate Coordinator.
+Students must obtain their Graduate Advisor's signature before submitting the form to the Office of Graduate Studies by the mid-semester CR/NC deadline.